Frequently Asked Questions¶

 and /output/probability-covid-19.json

-The uuids (the file name of the input file and the file name of the output file) are random but are irrelevant because each input and output is uniquely identified by its interface name and path.
+A final note on uuids: the file name of the input file and the file name of the output file are random but are irrelevant because each input and output is uniquely identified by its socket name and relative path.

 An algorithm gets one (set of) input(s) (i.e. one archive item) at a time.
 This could be just one image at a time or a combination of an image with a segmentation mask or some metadata or a secondary image.
 Consider a challenge set-up where the algorithms need access to a patient's ct-image